West Coast Wilderness Lodge

 Dinner in the Dining Room:

 Our gourmet dinners were to die for, which included those lovely edible nasturtiums for garnish.
-On the first night I chose the halibut, on the second night I had the salmon, which was paired with potatoes and fresh vegetables.
+On the first night, I chose the halibut, on the second night I had the salmon, which was paired with potatoes and fresh vegetables.
 John enjoyed the salmon dinner on our first night and the rib-eye steak on our second night.
 The dinners were exquisitely prepared by their gourmet chef and were delicious beyond expectations.
 For dessert, the cheesecake was garnished with raspberries and yellow gooseberry and is still etched into the part of my mind where all good things live.

 Breakfasts…and a bit more history:

-I had the Classic Breakfast both days, consisting of sunny side up fried eggs, bacon, toast, and fried potatoes.
+I had the Classic Breakfast both days, consisting of sunny-side-up fried eggs, bacon, toast, and fried potatoes.
 And the coffee kept coming.
 John had the Eggs Benny on the first day and an omelet on the second day.
 It was enough to sustain us for the better part of the day.
-While it was warm enough to take an outdoor table, we chose to eat from the dining room and enjoy the pristine vistas from massive floor to ceiling windows.
+While it was warm enough to take an outdoor table, we chose to eat from the dining room and enjoy the pristine vistas from massive floor-to-ceiling windows.

 The beautiful dining room floor was built from thick cedar, which Paul describes thusly: “I happened to be driving along and saw all this wood, and the (owner) said, “If you want it, take it away.”
 And so we took it away, and it became our floor.
-We were lucky to be in the right place at the right time because I think that floor cost about 30 cents a square foot, where in real life, it would be about $18 a square foot.
+We were lucky to be in the right place at the right time because I think that floor cost about 30 cents a square foot, whereas in real life, it would be about $18 a square foot.
 And the ceiling, the wood itself is white pine, which disappeared in the ’50s through a disease that killed all the pine off, but we got that, scraped all the tar and gravel off of it, and it became our new ceiling.”
 You will need to visit the WCWL to fully appreciate how beautiful it turned out.